Using ESP32 timers in Arduino code

 }

-Selection and basic configuration of the timer
+Timer selection and basic configuration

 We define an object hw_timer_t